College of Arts and Sciences

 Declaration of Major

-Students who wish to declare a major or minor must complete the Undergraduate Major/Minor Declaration and TLP Declaration form and submit it to the appropriate College of Arts and Sciences Department.
+Students who wish to declare a major or minor must complete the Undergraduate Major/Minor Declaration form and submit it to the appropriate College of Arts and Sciences Department.
 In addition to being available online, forms are available in all departmental offices, Enrollment Management Services, the Dean’s Office in the College of Arts and Sciences, and Academic Advising.
 All declared majors should request the name of an advisor from their major departments.

 In certain programs, special requirements must be fulfilled prior to admission to the major program.
 Students should consult the appropriate sections of this catalog for additional information, and contact the departmental chairperson.